jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 ------|-----|-----|----------
    Z  |  30 |  4  | 2

-Start with the highest-priority task, Q, because it's the easiest:
+Start with the highest-priority task, Q, which experiences no interference:

 $$
 \begin{gathered}